 When it comes to selling, getting written confirmation of an agreement from your customer is key.
 First off, you have proof that the customer agreed to the sale.
 Second, you can now email this to other people in your company to make sure everyone is on the same page and knows what you promised.

 There are several ways to get a written confirmation from your customers.
-You can have them sign a contract or send an email template with a place for a signature.
+You can have them sign a contract using E-signature tools such as Jotform Sign or send an email template with a place for a signature.

 Sales summaries are essential.
 Without it, you’ll leave money on the table and sales cycles will drag on indefinitely.
 But that doesn’t mean you should bombard your prospects with intrusive and annoying emails.